Mohammad Usman: Birth and Education

-Mohammad Usman was born in Bibipur, now Mau, Uttar Pradesh, in the Azamgarh district, United Provinces, British India on 15 July 1912 to Jamilun Bibi and Mohammad Farooq Khunambir.
+Mohammad Usman was born in Bibipur, now Mau, Uttar Pradesh, in the, United Provinces, British India on 15 July 1912 to Jamilun Bibi and Mohammad Farooq Khunambir.
+Usman's maternal family was a large land-owning zamindar family from Yusufpur, more commonly known as the Ansaris of Yusufpur, through this side he was distant relatives of Dr. Mukhtar Ahmed Ansari, Faridul Haq Ansari, Hamid Ansari and Mukhtar Ansari.
 Usman and his younger brothers, Subhan and Gufran, were educated at Harish Chandra Bhai School, Varanasi.
 At the age of 12, he had jumped into a well to rescue a drowning child.

-Usman later made up his mind to join the Army, and despite the limited opportunities for Indians to get commissioned ranks and despite intense competition, he succeeded in gaining admission to the prestigious Royal Military Academy Sandhurst (RMAS).
-He entered RMAS in 1932, was commissioned as a Second Lieutenant and appointed to the Unattached List for the Indian Army on 1 February 1934.
+Usman later made up his mind to join the Army, and despite the limited opportunities for Indians to get commissioned ranks and despite intense competition, he succeeded in gaining admission to the prestigious Royal Military College, Sandhurst (RMC).
+He entered RMC in 1932, was commissioned as a Second Lieutenant and appointed to the Unattached List for the Indian Army on 1 February 1934.
 He was attached in India to the 1st battalion of the Cameronians on 12 March 1934 for a year.

 Military career

 At the end of his year with the Cameronians, on 19 March 1935, he was appointed to the Indian Army and posted to the 5th battalion of the 10th Baluch Regiment (5/10 Baluch).
 Later in the year he saw active service on the North-West Frontier of India during the Mohmand campaign of 1935.
 He qualified as a 1st class interpreter in Urdu in November 1935.

 Usman was promoted to the rank of Lieutenant on 30 April 1936 and Captain on 31 August 1941.
 From February to July 1942, he attended the Indian Army Staff College at Quetta.
 By April 1944, he was a temporary Major.
 He served in Burma and was mentioned in dispatches as a temporary Major in the London Gazette 25 September 1945.
 He commanded the 14th battalion of the 10th Baluch Regiment (14/10 Baluch) from April 1945 to April 1946.

+When the Indian Army was split during the Partition of India, Pakistan offered him the prospect of becoming the army chief in Pakistan.
+However, he opted to remain in India.